Skip to content

 raise ValueError("read_timeout_seconds must be > 0 when provided")

-# Freeze copied headers to avoid post-init mutation side effects.
+# Freeze copied mappings to avoid post-init mutation side effects.

 object.__setattr__(